 How will new students be welcomed to CBU?

-The Spring Welcome Weekend Experience will be offered to new students in a virtual format.
-This interactive event will provide a variety of valuable tools to help make the transition to life at CBU as smooth and successful as possible.
+Welcome Weekend events are scheduled to take place from Friday, September 3, through Sunday, September 5.
+The in-person events will provide a variety of valuable tools to help new students make the transition to life at CBU as smooth and successful as possible.

 Parents are encouraged to join the CBU Parents Association and take advantage of available resources, which include an interactive Parents Guide.